EzequielPuerta-TechnicalTests/stori/README.md

 In the other hand, I wanted a separate component to manage the async tasks for process csv files and sending emails.
 This would be built with FlaskRestful and backed with a MongoDB database.

 The tasks (or workers) are implemented with Python 3.10 and deployed by other container, called File Processor.
 Between workers and manager is a RabbitMQ container.
-It is the communitacion channel and Celery is used on it.
+It is the communication channel and Celery is used on it.
 In first place I would like to program this workers using Golang (I know a little bit, so I wanted to show my desire to learn it), but I haven't enough time.

 ![Architecture](docs/img/architecture.png)